ahmadexp/IEEE-3335/Annex A - Metrics/README.md

 ## A.6 Ensemble and Correlation Metrics

-In distributed environments, multiple TimeCards or multiple reference inputs may be mathematically combined into an **Ensemble Clock**.
+In distributed environments, multiple TimeCards or reference inputs may be mathematically combined to form an **Ensemble Clock**.

 | Concept | Description |
 |---------|-------------|